 High-level services to allow companies to outsource all of their IT operations, including support for all network infrastructure, operating systems, data analytics and communications.
 Companies who choose high-level managed services to work with their pre-existing IT departments can also receive more in-depth planning.

-Common Types of IT Managed Services
+What are 4 Common Types of IT Managed Services?

 Regardless of the level of IT support you choose, most companies typically offer a few common services.
 These include hardware and software services, cloud-based and communications services, network security services and technical support.